MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 ## Retries

 If an error occurs during execution of the request, it's retried up to three times.
-These retries use an [exponential backoff strategy](https://wikipedia.org/wiki/Exponential_backoff).<!-- EDITOR'S NOTE: Is there any Microsoft documentation that explains this?
-We really discourage linking out to external sites. -->
+These retries use an [exponential backoff strategy](https://wikipedia.org/wiki/Exponential_backoff).